ferdoran/uml-editor/README.md

 * Import/Export of model as JSON (NOT in GUI yet)
 * Definition of Aggregates
 * Adding Elements to Aggregates (Classes, Entities, Value Objects);
+* Automatic creation of a background for aggregates

 ## Development server